JulianSchmid/protobin/README.md

 # protobin

-A Rust crate with basic functions to encode & decode Protocol Buffer binary messages.
+A rust crate with basic functions to encode & decode protocol buffer binary messages.

 ⚠️⚠️⚠️ This crate is currently under development and not complete ⚠️⚠️⚠️